VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 This lab is your guided path from:

-- “I can read and run the Chapter 6 CPU code”
+- "I can read and run the Chapter 6 CPU code"
 to
-- “I can confidently use a GPU-accelerated version, understand what changed, and know when it is safe to trust it.”
+- "I can confidently use a GPU-accelerated version, understand what changed, and know when it is safe to trust it."

 We will walk from **zero GPU knowledge** to: